IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 # Concepts

 Imagine, you have the project requirement to plug-in another application to the ITE application in order to apply new business rules.
+The performance of the external application must not affect the performance of the ITE application.
+If the importing application is too slow, then the ITE application drops the tuples at export.

 ## Customization Points